metio/pasejo/README.md

 Alternatively, you can download the latest version from the [release page](https://github.com/metio/pasejo/releases/latest) and extract the archive.
 The binary is named `pasejo` and can be run directly from the extracted folder.

+## Concepts

+### Store

+A store is an encrypted file that contains the secrets and recipients.
+You can create multiple stores to organize your secrets.
+Each store is encrypted with the keys of the registered recipients.
+You can decrypt stores with a matching identity file.

+### Identity

+An identity is a private key used to decrypt stores.
+You can add multiple identities for different stores.
+Identities can be used for multiple stores as well as registered globally for all stores.

+### Recipient

+A recipient is a public key used to encrypt stores.
+You can add multiple recipients for different stores.

+### Secret

+A secret is an arbitrary text stored in a store.
+You can add, remove, and list secrets in a store.
+Secrets are encrypted with the keys of the registered recipients.
+You can decrypt secrets with a matching identity file.

 ## Usage

 Add a new store to your configuration first: